 The Community Council is pleased to provide the following to Hirwaun and Penderyn:

-- Flower baskets for both villages
+- Flower baskets, planters and trees for both villages

 - Christmas lighting for both villages